tarantool/doc/doc/dev_guide/internals/box_protocol.rst

         IPROTO_FEATURES: :samp:`{{MP_ARRAY array of unsigned integers}}}`
     })

-Currently supported IPROTO_VERSION is 1.

-The IPROTO_FEATURES array can contain constants defined in the `iproto_features.h file <https://github.com/tarantool/tarantool/blob/master/src/box/iproto_features.h>`_.
+The latest IPROTO_VERSION and the constants that define IPROTO_FEATURES are listed in the `iproto_features.h file <https://github.com/tarantool/tarantool/blob/master/src/box/iproto_features.h>`_.

 This request can be processed without authentication.